wildcloud/wildcloud-websockets/README.md

 ## Interface

 Application authorizes client with _secret_ application id and custom client id.
-The service returns socket_id, that should be used for identifying that specific client (e.g. user of a web application).
+The service returns socket_id, that should be used for identifying that specific client (e.g. session of a user of a web application).

     POST /authorize/application_id/client_id